Introducing Napper: CLI-First API Testing, Scripted in Your Language

 The converter supports both Microsoft (VS Code REST Client) and JetBrains (IntelliJ, Rider, WebStorm) .http dialects.
 It maps variables to .napenv files, preserves request names, converts JetBrains http-client.env.json environments, and warns about unsupported features like WebSocket or gRPC requests.

 Migration is non-destructive — your original .http files are untouched.
 Use --dry-run to preview what will be generated before writing any files.
-Once converted, you get all the benefits of Napper: declarative assertions, composable test suites, F# and C# scripting, and CI/CD integration.
+Once converted, you get all the benefits of Napper: declarative assertions, composable test suites, scripting in JavaScript, Python, F#, or C#, and CI/CD integration.

 See Napper vs .http files for a full comparison.